 We recommend using Debug on your staging websites, but if you are using it on a production website, be sure to turn it off again as soon as you’re finished troubleshooting, as it can reveal parts of your PHP to website visitors.

 An Intro to Query Monitor

 Once installed, each page you load will generate a report, and each query is recorded along with the time it takes to run and the function that generated it.
-Armed with this information you’ll be able pinpoint exactly where things are going wrong and take action accordingly.
+Armed with this information, you’ll be able to pinpoint exactly where things are going wrong and take action accordingly.

-It’s beyond the scope of this article to analyse everything this plugin can do in detail, but you can learn more about everything it has to offer over on the plugins website here: https://querymonitor.com/ and the plugin page here: https://wordpress.org/plugins/query-monitor/
+It’s beyond the scope of this article to analyze everything this plugin can do in detail, but you can learn more about everything it has to offer over on the plugin’s website here: https://querymonitor.com/ and the plugin page here: https://wordpress.org/plugins/query-monitor/

 Step 1.
 Activate WP_DEBUG and Query Monitor

-In your GridPane account, head to your Sites page and click on the domain your experiencing trouble with to open up configuration modal.
+In your GridPane account, head to your Sites page and click on the domain you’re experiencing trouble with to open up the configuration modal.
 Click through to the Logs tab, and toggle on “Enable Secure WP Debug“.